 Here’s an example below of some code to use when starting your email campaign.
 This will render as white text on a black background.

-You may think you can send your email simply by entering all your contacts into a BCC field with your free email service, like Gmail.
-Unfortunately, using a regular free email provider just won’t cut it for bulk email campaigns.
+Planning to simply enter all your contacts into a BCC field and send a mass email withGmail?
+Unfortunately, using a regular free email provider just won’t cut it for HTML emails.